Eugene Lang: Early life and education

+Career

-He created the I Have A Dream Foundation in 1981, Project Pericles in 2001, and the Lang Youth Medical Program in 2003.
-He has also made large donations to Swarthmore College, The New School's undergraduate liberal arts college - Eugene Lang College - and the Eugene M. Lang Center for Entrepreneurship at Columbia Business School, which is part of Columbia University.
+Lang created the I Have A Dream Foundation in 1981, Project Pericles in 2001, and the Lang Youth Medical Program in 2003.
+He has also made large donations to Swarthmore College, The New School's undergraduate liberal arts college (now known as Eugene Lang College), and the Eugene M. Lang Center for Entrepreneurship at Columbia Business School, which is part of Columbia University.

 In 1986, Lang received the Award for Greatest Public Service Benefiting the Disadvantaged, an award given out annually by Jefferson Awards.
 Also that year Harry Reasoner interviewed Lang discussing the school program for the news show 60 minutes.

-In 1996 President Bill Clinton awarded him the Presidential Medal of Freedom.
+In 1996, President Bill Clinton awarded him the Presidential Medal of Freedom.
 His philanthropies, focused primarily on education, altogether exceed $150,000,000.
 Due to his philanthropy in education, he held 38 honorary degrees as of December 2012.

 In 2003 he endowed the Lang Youth Medical Program at NewYork-Presbyterian-Columbia Medical Center.
 This 6-year program immerses underserved Washington Heights youths in science-based afterschool program.

-Death
+Personal life and death

+Lang was married to Theresa (née Volmar) Lang from 1946 until her death in 2008.
+They had three children: Jane Lang, David Lang and Stephen Lang.

 Lang died at his home in New York City on April 8, 2017, at the age of 98.